Best-Battleship/Best-Battleship/documentation/final-report/final_report_document.md

 One key learning is that it is imperative to think on the architecture / interface lavel especially when working asynchronously as splitting the work can be difficult if the code organization does not support that.

 It is also not trivial to come up with mechanisms that provide the desired properties in a distributed system like this, such as node discovery or consensus.

+Threading?

+Should have maybe used a library for socket/UDP stuff?

 ## Notes about the group member and their participation, work task division, etc.